Cody's Wish ekes out a nose victory in Breeders' Cup Dirt Mile after rivals bump in the stretch

 The Dorman family was on hand last year when Cody's Wish won the Dirt Mile by a head at Keeneland, and they joined Hall of Fame trainer Bill Mott in celebrating again.

+Mott and Alvarado teamed to win their second Cup race of the weekend.
+They took the $2 million Juvenile Fillies with Just F Y I on Friday.

-Skippylongstocking was third in the seven-horse field.
-The race lost Practical Move after the colt collapsed earlier in the week and died of a suspected cardiac event.
+The Dirt Mile field lost Practical Move after the colt collapsed earlier in the week and died of a suspected cardiac event.
 Algiers dropped out because of an issue with his right front foot.

 The Dirt Mile kicked off nine Breeders' Cup races on the second day of the 40th world championships.